ujjavala/trade-management-app/README.md

 - Fix Integration Tests: The integration tests need to be reviewed and fixed to ensure they are working correctly with the new architecture.

 - Add Authentication Layer: Implement an authentication layer to secure the API endpoints.

-- Add Caching: Implement caching to improve the performance of the API.